yuweichen1008/netflix-clone/README.md

 # Feature

 1. useAuth hook with React's useContext, createContext
-2. recoil atoms to show modal, styling with Material UI
+2. recoil atoms to show modal, styling with Material UI, react-player is used to show video

 ## Deploy your own